markroethof/example-instancescan-checks/README.md

 ### Before Business rules should not insert() records in any tables
 Before business rules execute before the data on current record is saved to database.
 In case, the before business rule fails or aborts its operation, then any insert operations within the business rule becomes invalid but it cannot be reverted back as the operation would have already been completed.
 In order to avoid such issues, before business rules should not include insert operations.

+### Orphan Incident Tasks
+Incident Tasks that are not associated with an Incident will most likely never be seen and modified.
+Every Incident Task should have a parent Incident as they always should be a part of an Incident.

 ### Update set description should not be empty
 Validates the description of the update sets created is not empty as it provides the release management team better understanding what's getting pushed.